 Written by Sommer Poquette

 One Sunday afternoon, I heard giggles coming from the living room, then loud yelps.
 Curious as to what was going on, I peeked around the corner and saw my two children shuffling stocking feet across the carpet and shocking one another.
 It was humorous to watch, and it gave me an idea: Why not teach the kids about why this was happening?
+You know, a quick science experiment?
 I interrupted their fun to ask if they knew about static electricity, or why their hair sometimes sticks up after they take their winter hats off.
 My son, who loves to understand how everything works, was eager to learn—after he gave me one last quick shock.

 If your children are like mine and have an interest in science, they will love these fun, educational activities, from picking up popcorn with static electricity to projects that explain how circuit breakers work in your home.